KheirAli/Klip_test/ReadMe.md

 ---
 # CelebA Experiment
-CelebA_experiment.ipynb — DPS Deblurring + Heatmap + AUC
+CelebA.ipynb — DPS Deblurring + Heatmap + AUC
-Open CelebA_experiment.ipynb.
+Open CelebA.ipynb.
 At the top of the notebook, set your paths and parameters in the Configuration cell:

 The notebook will: